Using Vault for your Secret storage

 jx secret import commands.

-To edit the Secrets run:
+To edit the Secrets use the jx secret edit command:

 jx secret edit